Sneakycloud/Priority-calculator/README.md

 Language
 -----------
-The programming languages used are C# and XAML
+The programming languages used are C# and XAML.

 Build system
 -----------